TicinoXP/kata-dependency-injection/docs/req-2.md

 ## Esempi

     samurai.Attack("Christian")
-    => "I'm a Samurai and I chop you in 2, Christian!"
+    => "I'm a Samurai...
+I chop you in 2, Christian!"

 [Requisito 3](req-3.md)